 Nazareth House, Durban, is where I live.

-Established in 1895, the Nazareth Sisters continue to care for the aged and the sick and this dedication is enriched by their love for God and His people.
-As this year 2015 is the Year of Consecrated Life in the Church, I thank God for the past years at Nazareth House, and that our work is still alive and active.
+Established in 1895, the Nazareth Sisters continue to care for the aged and the sick.
+This dedication is enriched by their love for God and His people.
+As this year 2015 is the Year of Consecrated Life in the Church, I thank God for the past few years at Nazareth House, and that our work is still alive and active.